varshika894/University_Admission_Predictor_ML/README.md

-# Predicting College Admissions (Random Forest)
+# University Admission Predictor

 ## Objective
-Given certain metrics of a student, our task is to predict the probability of the student getting accepted into graduate programs.
-We will use a random forest to accomplish this task.
+Given certain class 12 student, our task is to predict the probability of the student getting seleceted into graduate programs.
+We will use a random forest to complete this task.

 ## Dataset
 The dataset contains 500 observations with the following variables: